m4tice/ecom/README.md

 # ecom
-Build e-commerce website using Django
+Build an e-commerce website using Django.
+User can create an account and shopping on the homepage, put items in cart and proceed to checkout.

 # Project schema
 <p align="center">